Mitchell-D/goes-land-spectra/README.md

 **research topics**

--
+- closure study on CERES footprints
 - investigate the homogeneity of LST anomaly.
 Use it to build a regression model for clear-sky temperature fluctuation. (preferably without severely discretizing sfc classes).
   - calibrate to SCAN ground stations?
 - classify out-of-distribution events over different regions
 - sub-pixel cloud characterization from multi-satellite observations